 The initial weights are calculated according to the sample design, with all persons within the same PSU having equal design weights.
 The design weights are adjusted using the data of response level in each PSU.
 These weights are then adjusted on the basis of demographic data.
 The breakdown into groups is different for adjustment of quarterly and yearly weights.
-Demographic data are broken down by degree of urbanisation (as in stratification), 14 age groups (0-14; 15-19; 20-24; 25-29; 30-34; 35-39; 40-44; 45-49; 50-54; 55-59; 60-64; 65-69; 70-74; over 75) and sex for adjustment of the quarterly weights, and are broken down by degree of urbanisation (as in stratification), NUTS 4 (33 units), 14 age groups and sex for adjustment of the yearly weights.
+Demographic data are broken down by degree of urbanisation (as in stratification), 14 age groups (0-14; 15-19; 20-24; 25-29; 30-34; 35-39; 40-44; 45-49; 50-54; 55-59; 60-64; 65-69; 70-74; over 75) and sex for adjustment of the quarterly weights.
+For adjustment of the yearly weights demographic data are broken down by degree of urbanisation (as in stratification), 14 age groups.
 All persons within the same household have equal initial weights, but the final weights tend to be diverse.

 Face-to-face interviews using portable computers (CAPI) and telephone-assisted interviews (CATI) are conducted by interviewers of the Interviewers' Coordination Section.
 The interview is normally carried out during the week immediately following the reference week.
-43.1% of the interviews of persons aged 15-74 years were done by proxy.
+In 2010, 41.7% of the interviews of persons aged 15-74 years were given through a proxy.

-The average response rate in 2009 was 71.1% Refusals accounted for 42.6% of the total non-response.
+The average response rate in 2010 was 67.1%.
+Refusals accounted for 39% of the total non-response.

-- Data collection mode changed from PAPI (paper and pencil interviewing) to CAPI. - Changes to the questionnaire to match more closely the EU-LFS definition of unemployment.
+- Data collection mode changed from PAPI (paper and pencil interviewing) to CAPI.

+- Changes to the questionnaire to match more closely the EU-LFS definition of unemployment.